thenickdude/wacom-driver-fix/Readme.md

 The fix is a single-byte change which replaces the call to `_objc_release()` in `PathFromURL` to a call to `_objc_retain()`.
 This prevents the path from being freed before it is used, which cures the segfault.

 The ConsumerTouchDriver also contains this same bug, and the patch is the same there.

-However the touch driver also needs some fixes to stop it from crashing when a multi-touch gesture is performed.
+Both the pen driver and the touch driver need fixes to stop them from crashing when a multi-touch gesture is performed, or the scroll ring is used to zoom.

 When a gesture is performed, the function `CMacHIDGestureEventOSX1010::PostGesture` is responsible for sending that gesture to the operating system: